KnightHawk3/metandrini/README.md

 - [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) for [SVG icons](/assets/icons) excepting `hatenablog.svg` by [FontAwesome](https://fontawesome.com/license)
 - Each author of [depending NPM modules](/package.json) which are published under the "MIT" or "ISC" reserve all their copyright
-- Namika Hamasaki / Haiji Haiiro reserves all copyright for [Markdown documents](/contents)
+- Meta Andrini Utari / Haiji Haiiro reserves all copyright for [Markdown documents](/contents)
-- Namika Hamasaki / Haiji Haiiro or the each product owners reserve copyright for [Image or Video files](/static/images) of their content
+- Meta Andrini Utari / Haiji Haiiro or the each product owners reserve copyright for [Image or Video files](/static/images) of their content
-- Kengo Hamasaki and Namika Hamasaki / Haiji Haiiro reserve copyright for source codes of this project under the [MIT License](/LICENSE)
+- Kengo Hamasaki and Meta Andrini Utari / Haiji Haiiro reserve copyright for source codes of this project under the [MIT License](/LICENSE)